Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kansas State and its opponents have combined to score more than 45.5 points in two games this season.
+- Kansas State has combined with its opponents to score more than 46 points in two games this season.

-- The two teams combine to score 55 points per game, 9.5 more than the total in this contest.
+- The two teams combine to average 55 points per game, 9.0 more than the total in this contest.

-- The average total in Cowboys games this season is 54.3, 8.8 points more than Saturday's over/under of 45.5.
+- The Cowboys and their opponents have scored an average of 54.3 points per game in 2021, 8.3 more than Saturday's total.

-- In 2021, games involving the Wildcats have averaged a total of 53.0 points, 7.5 more than the set over/under in this contest.
+- In 2021, games involving the Wildcats have averaged a total of 53.0 points, 7.0 more than the set total in this contest.

 Oklahoma State Stats and Trends

-- Oklahoma State has covered the spread on one occasion this season.
+- Oklahoma State has one win against the spread in three games this year.

-- This season, the Cowboys are winless ATS when entering a game as a favorite of 7 points or more.
+- The Cowboys have yet to cover the spread this season when favored by 6 points or more.

-- When Oklahoma State scores more than 15.7 points, it is 1-1 against the spread and 3-0 overall.
+- When Oklahoma State puts up more than 15.7 points, it is 1-1 against the spread and 3-0 overall.

-- Oklahoma State is 1-1 against the spread and 3-0 overall when the team picks up over 280.0 yards.
+- When Oklahoma State churns out more than 280.0 yards, the team is 1-1 against the spread and 3-0 overall.

 - This year, the Cowboys have five turnovers, one fewer than the Wildcats have takeaways (6).